SanyamLakhanpal/Pytorch-Libraires/README.md

 - Weight Watcher : (Library to monitor the weights of intermediate layers of DNN, debugging) [https://github.com/CalculatedContent/WeightWatcher]
 - Sophia: Effortless plugin and play Optimizer to cut model training costs by 50%.
 New optimizer that is 2x faster than Adam on LLMs.  (https://github.com/kyegomez/Sophia)
 - Deep Speed (microsoft): DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective. [https://github.com/microsoft/DeepSpeed]
+- ColossalAI: Colossal-AI provides a collection of parallel components for you.
+We aim to support you to write your distributed deep learning models just like how you write your model on your laptop.
+We provide user-friendly tools to kickstart distributed training and inference in a few lines. [https://github.com/hpcaitech/ColossalAI]